Ypertex/blog/content/articles/redesign-march-2020/index.md

 ## Conclusion

-Celebrating the three year anniversary of my blog with my 15<sup>th</sup> article---and a major redesign.
+Celebrating the third anniversary of my blog with my 15<sup>th</sup> article---and a major redesign.
 I hope you like it!
 Follow me on social media to get notified of new content.
 On to the next three years until March 23, 2023!

 ---